How Much Do You Own?

 The last phrase of the chapter: “And Christ is God’s.”
 You talk about God-centered counseling and preaching, teaching.
 There it is.
 The unfolding of the human heart in its incredible complexity and the carrying of it up into the universe — this is yours made over to you by Jesus Christ.
 This is Christ in whom you have all things and who bought it for you by his creative power, and his death and resurrection.
 And this is God the Father, to whom the Son will one day turn over the kingdom.
 So that, as it says in 1 Corinthians 15:28: “God may be all and in all.”

 Applying This to What Lies Before Us

-To this danger the text gives an answer that, if I had written it, would be called fund-raising hype or grandstanding or political exaggeration.
-But I didn't write it.
-God did.
-And it is dead serious, and razor accurate: "All things are yours, whether Paul or Apollos or Cephas or the world or life or death or the things present or things to come, all are yours, and you are Christ's and Christ is God's."
+For all things are yours, whether Paul or Apollos or Cephas or the world or life or death or the present or the future—all are yours, and you are Christ’s, and Christ is God’s.
+(1 Corinthians 3:21–23)

 Boast Not, Fear Not

 The sum of the matter is this: “Boast not and fear not.
 Be humble and be brave,” for thus says the Lord to Bethlehem Baptist Church, “for those who devote their lives to spreading my praise to all nations, nothing will be lacking.”
 Amen.